saratona/KSQLDB/README.md

 select * from WIKIPEDIA EMIT CHANGES;
 ```

 and note that all is still working.
+Press Ctrl+C to interrupt the stream.

 Restart the Docker container running Kafka broker 2: